Storyyeller/Krakatau/README.md

 You can either disassemble an individual classfile, a directory of classfiles, or an entire jar file.
 If the input filename ends in `.jar`, it will be treated as a jar file.
 To disassemble a directory recursively, pass the `-r` option.

 The `-out` option controls the output location.
 If it ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
+If it ends with `.j`, output will be written to that file.
 Otherwise, it will be treated as a directory name and the output will be placed in individual files under that directory.

 To disassemble in roundtrip mode as described above, pass the `-roundtrip` option.